Deploy a Kubernets Cluster (RKE2) with Warewulf

 and rebuild the overlays for all agent nodes:

-Again, replace <server_node> and <agent_nodes> by the appropriate node names. <agent_nodes> represents the list of nodes we would like.
+We replace <agent_nodes> by the appropriate node names.
 This can be a comma-seperated list, but also a range of nodes specified in squuare brackets - for example k8s-agent[00-15] would refer to k8s-agent00 to k8s-agent15 - or lists and ranges combined.

 systemctl status rke2-agent